The Treachery Of Imaginary Data

 The draft advises that researchers should record sex-based data when they deem it appropriate - essentially leaving it to researchers to make assumptions about when sex may be relevant to research before the research has been done.

 In Victoria, seven male police officers have come under investigation for falsely identifying as non-binary employees (presumably in the hope of gaining a larger clothing stipend).
-With a few lazy strokes of a pen, a bad actor now can falsify employment records, undermine inclusion initiatives and steal provisions set aside for women in one fell swoop.
+With a few lazy strokes of a pen, a bad actor can now falsify employment records, undermine inclusion initiatives, and steal provisions set aside for women in one fell swoop.

-A report from the UK, How Police Forces Record Suspects’ Sex in Crime and Incident Reporting found that, “many police forces were recording suspects’ legally recognised acquired gender, or self-declared gender/gender identity in lieu of sex registered at birth, including in the case of rape.”
+A report from the UK, How Police Forces Record Suspects’ Sex in Crime and Incident Reporting found that “many police forces were recording suspects’ legally recognised acquired gender, or self-declared gender/gender identity in lieu of sex registered at birth, including in the case of rape.”

-In the US, the Californian Office of the Inspector General’s investigation into the transfer of men into women’s prisons, has reported that men lie to enter female facilities and that incidents of sexual assault on female prisoners appear to be suppressed.
+In the US, the Californian Office of the Inspector General’s investigation into the transfer of men into women’s prisons has reported that men lie to enter female facilities and that incidents of sexual assault on female prisoners appear to be suppressed.

 Eventually, representations of something (in this case, women) come to define that something, ultimately rendering the original unrecognisable and invisible.